-Institute of Certified Bookkeepers ICB registration is not very complicated if you understand the whole process.
+Registration with the Institute of Certified Bookkeepers (ICB) is not very complicated if you understand the whole process.
 This page gives detailed information on ICB registration, as well as how the ICB works.

 Institute of Certified Bookkeepers ICB registration

-Before you can do your Institute of Certified Bookkeepers ICB registration there are a number of things you need to do first.
+Before you can complete your ICB registration there are a number of things you need to do first.

 Register as an ICB Student with TWP Academy